tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : A client-generated random structure.

 session_id
-: The ID of a session the client wishes to use for this connection.
-  This field is empty if no session_id is available, or if the client wishes to generate new security parameters.
+: Versions of TLS prior to TLS 1.3 supported a session resumption feature which has been merged with Pre-Shared Keys in this version (see {{resumption-and-psk}}).
+  This field MUST be ignored by a server negotiating TLS 1.3 and should be set as a zero length vector (i.e., a single zero byte length field) by clients which do not have a cached session_id set by a pre-TLS 1.3 server.

 cipher_suites
 : This is a list of the cryptographic options supported by the client, with the client's first preference first.
-If the session_id field is not empty (implying a session resumption request), this vector MUST include at least the cipher_suite from that session.
   Values are defined in {{the-cipher-suite}}.

 compression_methods
 : Versions of TLS before 1.3 supported compression and the list of